-Once you've decided on the cake recipe you want to convert, line your desired number of muffin cups with paper baking cups, or grease and lightly flour the cups.
+Naturally, rather than using a layer cake pan or a round cake pan, you'll need to bake them in a muffin pan ($8, Target).
+Once you've got the cake recipe you want to convert and have your batter ready made, line the desired number of muffin cups with paper baking cups ($2, Michaels), or grease and lightly flour the cups.
 If you don't have enough muffin cups to bake all the cupcakes at once, refrigerate the remaining batter while the first batch bakes.

-No matter the cupcake recipe or size of muffin cups, it's best to fill cups one-half to three-fourths full with batter.
-If desired, before baking the whole batch, bake one or two cupcakes with different amounts of batter in the liners to see which height you like best.
+Our Test Kitchen recommends using approximately ¼ cup batter in each liner (or ½ full) to make 2½-inch cupcakes.
+If desired, before baking the whole batch, bake one or two cupcakes with slightly different amounts of batter in the liners to see which height you like best.